pkayokay/rails-starter/README.md

 ## Set up app and test server
 * `rails new [appname] --database=postgresql`
-* Edit database.yml for postgresql use
+* Edit database.yml for postgresql use (check file on directory)
 * `rake db:create:all`
 * `rails server`